JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 # Introduction to documentation PRACTICE

-## for the documentation of our small example-project, please have a look at thw wiki page!
+for the documentation of our small example-project, please have a look at our [wiki page](https://github.com/JonDavMartin/GITHUB-and-DOCUMENTATION-a-practical-guide/wiki)!